Design Trends for the Mountains

 If you examine advertisements, design magazines, and home-style books, you will notice this new modern style taking hold.
 Even automobiles have left the traditional squared off look for exciting curves with bright colors.
 This new style is based a little on the past, but it is now going in a different direction.
 Here are some elements I have noticed:

 INDIVIDUALISM: Many will no longer settle for the same house their neighbor has.
-Even if they are buying a new home that is already built, they want to make changes.
+Even if they are buying a new home that is already built, they want to make their home unique.
 People expect their home to be an expression of who they are.
 Some entertain often.
 Others are private.
 Some want openness.
 Others would rather have a feeling of shelter.
-They even have different storage needs that must be met.
+They want their home to express their own individuality.

-SLEEK LINES: What are especially cool are the sleek, bold lines of finely crafted wood that are being seen in many nice homes.
+SLEEK LINES: I love the sleek, bold lines of finely crafted wood that are being seen in many nice homes.
 This look emphasizes the beautiful wood grain, instead of intricate lines of complicated trim.
 Sharp angles or gentle curves are appearing everywhere including the roofs, walls, cabinets, and doors.

 BOLD COLORS: Anything bold is in style.
-Even the oranges and avocados of the seventies!
-They can be colors from the previous century, or new colors, but they are bold.
+Even the moderns colors of the sixties and seventies!
 And, you no longer have to have the colors of your furniture match your artwork.
 People are turning their back on the conservative, restrictive color rules of the nineties.
 Colors are becoming more artistic, by expressing individual tastes.

-PRACTICAL DESIGN: Many are no longer designing their homes to satisfy the real estate appraiser.
+PRACTICAL DESIGN: Many are no longer allowing the real estate appraiser to tell them how to build.
 If they do not want a huge master bathroom they will not have one.
-They want a great room that is comfortable, instead of an impersonal auditorium.
-They do not want features that are designed only to impress someone who might buy the home some future day.
-If they cannot design for their own needs, why build a custom home?
+They want a great room that is comfortable, instead of an impersonal, noisy auditorium.
+They do not want features that are designed just to impress someone who might buy the home some future day.
+If their custom home cannot be designed for their own needs, why build it?
 These new practical designs take into consideration each person's needs and desires, and how to satisfy them in a way they can afford.
 Sarah Susanka has written several books encouraging this idea.
-To her surprise, her book, The Not So Big House, became a best seller.
+Her first, The Not So Big House, became a best seller.
 She was interviewed on many television talk shows.
 This shows that people want more practical homes.

 GREEN DESIGN: You might remember the failure of many of the environmentalist ideas of the seventies.
-Some solar homes were filled with unreliable, ugly machinery.
-This caused many to reject anything environmental.
-But, rising energy costs have reawakened the public to environmental homes.
-Also, many homes have had serious quality problems.
+Many solar homes were ugly and did not work well.
+Ecological homes were dismissed as a failure.
+But, rising energy costs have reawakened the public to everything green.
+Construction quality problems have added to this movement.
 Poor building design and construction have led to very expensive moisture and mold issues.
-Many new materials were of poor quality or filled with toxic chemicals.
+Many new materials were filled with toxic chemicals, or had bad quality.
 But, in the last thirty years much progress has been made in environmental technology.
-Environmental groups have realized that to make progress they need to promote practical ideas.
+Environmental groups have realized that to gain acceptance they need to promote practical ideas.
 By working with industry, they have come up with some very good solutions to these problems.
-All of this has made it more easy to have a home that is "green", or environmentally correct.
-Most people are not willing to go to extremes.
-But they do want an efficient home that is low maintenance, and allows them to have a comfortable lifestyle.
-They especially appreciate environmental ideas that improve their quality of life.
+All of this has made it more easy and affordable to have a home that is "green", or environmentally correct.
+Most people now want an efficient home that is low maintenance, and allows them to have a comfortable lifestyle.
+They want environmental ideas that improve their quality of life.
 "Green" has become cool.
-Natural materials and finishes are beingn used.
+Natural materials and finishes are being used.
 Windows are being designed to provide extra solar heat in the winter.
 This brings us to the final design element in this new modern style.

 QUALITY: The seventies and eighties hit a real low in construction quality.
 The nineties did not improve much.
 Now the public is demanding better quality.
 They want materials that last longer.
 They want better construction techniques.
-The automobile industry woke up to this fact and has improved their quality.
-They knew they were losing business to foreign manufacturers.
+The automobile industry has awaken to the fact that they must build better to survive.
 Now, a typical engine can last three times longer than those in the fifties.
-What about the homes we design and build?
+But what about the homes we design and build?
 In the past many compared homes by how much they cost per square foot.
-Now many would rather build a smaller home to afford better quality.
+Now many would rather build a smaller home and spend extra for better quality.

 * What This Means for Us in the Mountains

 More and more of my clients are aware of these trends.
-They want their home to be designed to fit their own styles and needs.
+They want their home to be designed to fit their individuality.
 Others in the design and construction field tell me they are seeing the same trend.
 This is good for us if we respond.
 We need to educate ourselves on good design and construction.

-Let's not make the mistake of thinking we can build the same old, cheap, poor quality homes.
-This area has seen a fast pace of building for a long time, even when other areas have slowed.
+Don't make the mistake of thinking we can build the same old, cheap, poor quality homes.
 By offering what the most educated consumers expect, we can attract the kind of people that will contribute more to our economy.
 Good quality developments do not ruin the mountains, they add to their beauty.

 My wife, Rosemarie and I had the privilege to visit the mountains in northern Italy.
-The scenery looks very much like ours except for one tremendous difference.
+The scenery looks very much like ours except for one big difference.
 The buildings and landscaping are far more beautiful.
-The town of Como, Italy has been a popular resort community for two thousand years, but it has not been ruined.
-Each building, from the huge mansions, to the small cottages is an asset to its neighborhood.
+Even though the town of Como, Italy has been a popular resort community for two thousand years, it has not been ruined by bad development.
+Each building, from the huge mansions to the small cottages, is an asset to its neighborhood.
 That is the way we should all design and build.
 Fortunately it's now in style.

 * Design Ideas at The Mountain Home Show

 If you would like to get some great ideas for your mountain home, come see my booth at the next Mountain Home Show.
-There you can browse through interesting design books and watch a computer slide presentation of a few of the best designed homes in this country.
+There you can browse through photos of my design projects and watch a computer slide presentation of a few of the best designed homes in this country.
 At The Mountain Home Show you may also get an invitation to an open house of The Mountain Model Home and Cabin.
 For more information on The Mountain Model Home, click the picture below:

 Other Pages on this Web Site